How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 And YouTube is no different.

-Simply uploading a video on YouTube, add a 5-second advert at the beginning, and hope for the best isn’t going to cut.
-The YouTubers that make real money are much more strategic than that.
+Simply uploading a video on YouTube, adding a 5-second advert at the beginning, and hoping for the best isn’t going to cut.

 1. Google Adsense

 Pretty much every YouTuber makes money with what’s called Google Adsense.
-Google places ads on YouTubers’ videos and depending on the quality of the video, the niche, and the number of ads you have running, YouTubers can make money.
+Google places ads on YouTubers’ videos, and depending on the quality of the video, the niche, and the number of ads you have running, YouTubers can make money.

 What is CMP?

 CPM means Cost Per Mille (with Mille meaning 1000 in Latin).
-CPM is the amount Google Adsense pays on average every 1000 views on YouTube.
+CPM is the amount Google Adsense pays on average for every 1000 views on YouTube.

 What is the average CPM on YouTube?